 In his mundane life he enjoys visiting the ancient sites of his home in North Wales and, together with his wife Anna, performs spiritual healing for rescued and traumatized animals.

-Peter Stockinger Traditional Astrology Website
+Visit Peter Stockinger Traditional Astrology Website for consultations

 Philip H. Farber is a writer, hypnotist, NLP trainer, ritualist, and consciousness explorer.
 He is best known for his book on ritual magick, Future Ritual: Magick for the 21st Century and as the creator of Meta-Magick, a system of practice combining elements of magick, NLP, hypnosis, and more.